microdrum/microdrum.github.io/en/docs/setup/index.md

 * Now take a jumper and put it in the + column.
 Connect the other end to the 5v on the Arduino.
 * Use another jumper to connect the - column to Gnd on the Arduino.

-### Step 6: Construction continued
+### Step 4: Construction continued

-All of the remaining open pins on the miltiplexer can be used as inputs.
+All of the remaining open pins on the multiplexer can be used as inputs.

 * If you plug the Arduino into the computer and go to the monitor tab you will see that signals are being shown even though nothing is triggering it.